YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 ‘I’m sure I’m perfectly fine,’ insisted Raja.

-‘You’ll possibly see me in Hoven tomorrow.
-I have a consignment of fruit to deliver in another town and then I’ll make my way to the capital.
+‘You’ll possibly see me in Hoven tomorrow.’
+At a signal from Nando, the camel squatted on its haunches, and the boy sat on the camel.
+He patted a crate behind him, fastened to the camel’s back.
+‘I have a consignment of fruit to deliver in another town and then I’ll make my way to the capital.
 Do you know where you’ll be staying?’

 Samara and Raja shook their head.